immutable/unreal-immutable-sdk/README.md

 >[git-lfs](https://git-lfs.github.com/): since `.uasset` and `.umap` files are stored on Git Large File Storage, ensure you have [git-lfs]((https://git-lfs.github.com/)) installed.

 1. Clone the [unreal-immutable-sdk](https://github.com/immutable/unreal-immutable-sdk) repository or download the zip/tarball from one of the versions [here](https://github.com/immutable/unreal-immutable-sdk/tags)
-2. Copy the cloned repo into your project's `Plugins` folder, e.g.: `MyGame/Plugins/unreal-immutable-sdk`.
+2. Copy the cloned repository into your project's `Plugins` folder, e.g.: `MyGame/Plugins/unreal-immutable-sdk`.
 3. Restart your project (Unreal Editor & Rider), upon restart it should load the `unreal-sdk-plugin` and should be good to use.

 > [!NOTE]